mdhiggins/sickbeard_mp4_automator/README.md

 Sick Beard/Couch Potato MP4 automation script.
 ==============

 **Automatically converts mkv files downloaded by Sick Beard to mp4 files, and tags them with the appropriate metadata from theTVDB.
-Works as an extra_script, integrated with SAB, as well as a manual post-processing script.**
+Works as an extra_script, integrated with SAB, as well as a manual post-processing script.
+Can add converted files to iTunes automatically.**

 **Works with Couch Potato as well, tagging with the appropriate metadata from IMDb.
 Additional SAB scripts provided for conveinence. uTorrent BETA support added as well**